usgs/wdfn-blog/content/nextgen_mlp_update.md

 - Daily statistics for the latest day
 - Multi-parameter feature (2 parameters on the same plot)

-## Some features we plan to add before Legacy decommission in July 2023
+## Some features we anticipate addressing before Legacy decommission in July 2023
 - Better download capability
 - Possible expansion of WSC-specified text fields like manuscript, location-level revisions (interaction with SIMS)
 - Make wind direction parameter a set of discrete measurements (not continuous line)